By Dietitian Jill

 I do, however, recall family meals with my sister’s kids much later on when we were all visiting.
-That Swedish-modern table then became the ritual one and remained with them until both their deaths.
+That Swedish-modern table then became the ritual one and remained with my parents until both their deaths.

 The family meal, therefore, was relegated to sitting wherever, sometimes on the floor, and didn’t always encompass everyone.
-I’m not surprised … even though he always had a nuclear family unit, Josh comes from parents that are not only a generation ahead of mine but also creative, professional, and more open to alternative lifestyles to boot.
+I’m not surprised … even though he always had a loving nuclear family unit, Josh comes from parents that are not only a generation ahead of mine but also creative, professional, and more open to alternative lifestyles to boot.

 So you might want to ask yourself the following questions and consider the options I present.
 As reclaiming your early dining experiences may be a window into your unique eating behaviors.

 Were there kitchen-table rules?
 Are you still subconsciously adhering to them?
 Or have you rebelled against them?

 I grew up in the era of the clean plate.
 Especially since I was sickly as a small child and my sister did not eat well.
 So I like to say I ate for three … for me, my sister, and my mother’s anxiety.

 My sister is still skinny and gorgeous at 76.
 And I’ve had a weight problem all my life.
 Only by noticing my behaviors and learning to eat to my hunger as well as comforting myself in other ways than eating have I been able to lose weight and keep it off.